titi0267/Area/back/Readme.md

 }
 ```

-7. Finally in the file src/constants/serviceList.ts add your action to actions array in your service in this format:
+7. Finally, in the file src/constants/serviceList.ts add your action to actions array in your service in this format:

 ```ts
 {